 Let’s take an example of this.
 For example, you want to add a ‘has-error’ class to all form controls which are not properly filled in (not all validations have been successful).
 You can do this:

-If you notice line 6, we have written a very long and complex expression 'has-error'
+If you notice line 6, we have written a very long and complex expression for 'has-error'

 Now we have just a nice piece of template, and can even easily test whether our validations work correctly with unit tests, without diving into the view.